Vovochka10000/change-hostname-for-docker-vps/README.md

 # change-hostname-for-docker-vps
-simple script for "change" hostname on docker vps
+simple way for "change" hostname on docker vps